ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 ## Action Plan

+### Social Media Target Platforms

+   - Media Platform Insights:
+      - According to a graph from Comscore, the top media platform for all age groups is YouTube, followed by Facebook and Instagram.
+For younger generations, TikTok also ranks highly as a preferred platform.

+- Marketing Implications:

+   - For the target age group of 24-54, YouTube, Facebook, and Instagram should be the primary platforms for reaching a broad audience.
+TikTok can be considered for younger segments within the 24-54 range, particularly for those drawn to interactive and trend-driven content.
+A balanced, effective marketing strategy can be achieved by combining YouTube for mass reach and Facebook/Instagram for more targeted, age-specific engagement.

 ### Population

 - Priority: Focus marketing efforts on high-population areas, as population is the strongest predictor of sales.